pluckyporcupine/raylib-carp/README.md

 I almost definitely need to re-evaluate how structs with static-length arrays are initialized.

-However, all known potential issues should only affect 3D games.
+All known potential issues should only affect 3D games.
 You should already be more than capable of creating 2D games with these bindings.

 ## Quirks